Home DM News History of the Sapphire Stone

 What colour is a sapphire?

 Considered one of the big three coloured gemstones as well as rubies and emeralds, sapphire is generally recognised as a blue gemstone but can in fact come in a wide array of colours and variations, except red ( the ruby stone ).
-The more intense the colour, the more valuable the stone.
+The more intense the colour, the more valuable the stone, making sapphire jewellery truly remarkable.
 Discover more about the history of rubies here.

 Sapphire belongs to the corundum family, represented by the following natural colours: